African payments company Flutterwave raises $170M, now valued at over $1B – TechCrunch

 For some, it would come off as strange that the CEO mentioned the last stakeholder given the unfavourable and questionable regulations it has recently placed on fintechs in Nigeria.

 However, Agboola thinks the reverse is the case.
-He makes a bold statement by saying that under the current CBN governor’s current administration, the Central Bank has shown a consistent regulatory framework that has allowed fintechs like Flutterwave to thrive.
+He makes a bold statement by saying that under the current CBN governor’s administration, the Central Bank has shown a consistent regulatory framework that has allowed fintechs like Flutterwave to thrive.

 “Flutterwave, for instance, launched when the governor just came in.
 We got our license and scaled our business because of a favourable regime that allowed it to be possible.
 There are so many trailblazing innovations that we don’t talk about a lot about Nigeria, like the BVN and the NIP system.
-Nigeria has consistently been at the forefront of payments innovation for over a decade, and all it was possible because of the forward-looking CBN policies,” he said.
+Nigeria has consistently been at the forefront of payments innovation for over a decade, and it was all possible because of the forward-looking CBN policies,” he said.

-On exits, acquisitions, and the billion-dollar club
+On exits, acquisitions and the billion-dollar club

-One fintech company that has unquestionably championed payments in this timeframe is Interswitch.
-The payments giant is currently worth $1 billion after Visa acquired a 20% stake in 2019 and Flutterwave joins the company as the only fintechs in Nigeria to have reached that valuation.
-This number increases to four in Africa when including publicly traded African e-commerce company, Jumia and Egyptian payments company Fawry.
+One fintech company that has unquestionably championed payments in this time frame is Interswitch.
+The payments giant is currently worth $1 billion after Visa acquired a 20% stake in 2019, and Flutterwave joins the company as the only fintechs in Nigeria to have reached that valuation.
+This number increases to four in Africa when including publicly traded African e-commerce company Jumia and Egyptian payments company Fawry.

 Flutterwave’s $170 million mammoth raise and its billion-dollar valuation represent a landmark achievement for the African startup scene.
-While the aforementioned companies’ valuations can’t be disputed, there are question marks on whether some are startups or others, African companies.
+While the aforementioned companies’ valuations can’t be disputed, there are question marks on whether some are startups and whether others are African companies.

 Interswitch, for instance, was founded in 2002, which doesn’t necessarily make it a startup despite still being private.
-Fawry was launched in 2007 but didn’t become a billion-dollar company until 2020, a year after going public.
-Jumia, albeit public, reached unicorn status as a private company in 2016; however, there are varying consensus if it is an African company or not.
+Fawry was launched in 2007, but didn’t become a billion-dollar company until 2020, a year after going public.
+Jumia, albeit public, reached unicorn status as a private company in 2016; however, there are varying opinions as to whether it is an African company or not.

 Unlike the others, Flutterwave checks all the boxes of what a billion-dollar African startup should ideally look like — founded by Africans in Africa while reaching a $1 billion valuation in fewer than 10 years.